Filling the Gaps: A Multiple Imputation Approach to Estimating Aging Curves in Baseball: Literature Review

 In addition to baseball, studies on aging curves have also been conducted for other sports.
-Early on, Moore (1975) looks at the association between age and running speed in track and field and produces aging curves for different running distances using an exponential model.
-Fair (1994) and Fair (2007) study the age effects in track and field, swimming, chess, and running, in addition to their latter work in baseball, as mentioned earlier.
-In triathlon, Villaroel et al. (2011) assume a quadratic relationship between performance and age, as many have previously considered.
-As for basketball, Page et al. (2013) use a Gaussian process regression in a hierarchical Bayesian framework to model age effect in the NBA.
-Additionally, Lailvaux et al. (2014) use NBA and WNBA data to investigate and test for potential sex differences in the aging of comparable performance indicators.
-Vaci et al. (2019) apply Bayesian cognitive latent variable modeling to explore aging and career performance in the NBA, accounting for player position and activity levels.
-In tennis, Kovalchik (2014) studies age and performance trends in men's tennis using change point analysis.
+Early on, \citet{Moore1975study} looked at the association between age and running speed in track and field and produced aging curves for different running distances using an exponential model. \citet{Fair1994fast} and \citet{Fair2007estimated} studied the age effects in track and field, swimming, chess, and running, in addition to their latter work in baseball, as mentioned earlier.
+In triathlon, \citet{Villaroel2011elite} assumed a quadratic relationship between performance and age, as many have previously considered.
+As for basketball, \citet{Page2013effect} used a Gaussian process regression in a hierarchical Bayesian framework to model age effect in the NBA.
+Additionally, \citet{Lailvaux2014trait} used NBA and WNBA data to investigate and test for potential sex differences in the aging of comparable performance indicators. \citet{Vaci2019large} applied Bayesian cognitive latent variable modeling to explore aging and career performance in the NBA, accounting for player position and activity level.
+In tennis, \citet{Kovalchik2014older} studied age and performance trends in men's tennis using change point analysis.

 Another convention in the aging curve modeling literature is the assumption of discrete observations.
 Specifically, most researchers use regression modeling and consider a data measurement for each season played throughout a player's career.
-In contrast to previous approaches, Wakim \& Jin (2014) take a different route and consider functional data analysis as the primary tool for modeling MLB and NBA aging curves.
+In contrast to previous approaches, \citet{Wakim2014functional} took a different route and considered functional data analysis as the primary tool for modeling MLB and NBA aging curves.
 This is a continuous framework which treats the entire career performance of an athlete as a smooth function.
+In a similar functional data setting, \citet{Leroy2018Functional} investigated the performance progression curves in swimming.